huntdatacenter/docs/docs/about/ting-week.md

 We call this gatherings Tings.
 We arrange a structured set of Tings for different parts of the HUNT Cloud community.
 The meetings are spread out over one week in the winter, spring and autumn.
 We call these weeks "Ting weeks".

-::: tip Ting week #2
+::: tip Next up: Ting week #3
-- **Lab ting**: Tuesday 16 February 2021 -  2 to 4 p.m.
-CET ([agenda](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-labting-agenda.pdf))
+- **Lab ting**: Tuesday 25 May 2021 -  2 to 4 p.m.
+CET
-- **Coordinator ting**: Wednesday 17 February 2021 - 9 to 11 a.m.
-CET ([agenda](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-coordinatorting-agenda.pdf))
+- **Coordinator ting**: Wednesday 26 May 2021 - 9 to 11 a.m.
+CET
-- **Enterprise ting**: Wednesday 17 February 2021 - 1 to 3 p.m.
-CET ([agenda](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-enterpriseting-agenda.pdf))
+- **Enterprise ting**: Wednesday 26 May 2021 - 1 to 3 p.m.
+CET
-- **Lagtun**: Thursday 18 February 2021 - 9 to 11 a.m.
-CET ([agenda](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-lagtun-agenda.pdf))
+- **Lagtun**: Thursday 27 May 2021 - 9 to 11 a.m.
+CET
 :::

 [[toc]]

-## Ting reports
+## Reports

-The intent of our ting reports is to give you the opportunity to read up on what we are doing at HUNT Cloud, as well as a little bit on why we do it.
+The intent of our ting reports is to give you the opportunity to read up on what we are doing at HUNT Cloud, and a little bit on why we do it.
 All so we can meet at the tings and have informed discussions on how to best elevate data for a better world!

 - [Ting report #2 (2021-02)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-report.pdf)
 - [Ting report #1 (2020-10)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek1-report.pdf)